 Prior to signing a rental agreement, tenants need to ask landlords about bed bugs.
 Who will pay for bed bug treatment?
 Was there a past bed bug infestation?
 Do tenants need to inform landlords they have previously had bed bugs in their former apartment?
 Honesty is the best method any time it comes to bed bug issues.
 Landlords should disclose any former issues in the building, and must be clear about who will pay for bed bug eradication if there is an issue.

-If bed bugs are found in a unit in Pennsylvania, tenants must inform the landlord immediately.
+If bed bugs are found in a unit in Philadelphia, tenants must inform the landlord immediately.
 Once a landlord is notified, they will contact a pest control company to come and start treatment for bed bugs.
 It is best to leave bed bug treatment to the professionals as they have the right tools, training, and treatments to eradicate bed bugs.
 Bed bug treatment normally involves two treatments over the course of two or three weeks.

 While professional treatment is important, tenants can do other things to limit the problem with bed bugs.
 Start by cleaning the apartment to remove clutter as they can hide in clutter.
 Vacuum and clean frequently, and remove any bedding and clothing that was infected and wash it on hot water settings and hot heat settings to kill any bed bugs and their eggs.
 Many people even seal their clothing in plastic bags and leave them in direct sunlight for several days to ensure all bed bugs have been killed.

 Who is Responsible for Exterminating?
-According to North Penn Legal, “In Pennsylvania, the warranty of habitability is implied by law into every residential lease.”
+According to North Penn Legal, “In Philadelphia, the warranty of habitability is implied by law into every residential lease.”
 What this means is landlords are required to provide a safe, sanitary unit for tenants.
 Main Line Keyrenter Property Management focuses on providing safe, clean environments for our tenants.
 If you need a property management company to assist with your needs, give us a call today!